SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 <img src="{{ site.baseurl }}/images/2022-04-01-today-i-got-shot-a-seventh-time-nyt-1.jpg" width="400" height="545" alt="NYT: Should you get another booster?" title="NYT: Should you get another booster?" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 So given all that, there's no shortage of people wanting advice on whether or not to get another booster.
-Thus no shortage of media artcles offering said advice.
+Thus no shortage of media articles offering said advice.
 One such is Apoorva Mandavilli in the _New York Times_. <sup id="fn7a">[[7]](#fn7)</sup>

 - She summarizes the situation, including the woefully low acceptance rate of first